MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

     install-package Microsoft.WindowsAppSDK -Version 1.0.0
     ```

-## Update from 0.8 Stable or Preview to 1.0 Experimental or Preview 3
+## Update from 0.8 or 0.8 Preview to 1.0 Experimental or Preview 3

 > [!IMPORTANT]
 > Version 1.0 Preview 1 and Preview 2 contain a critical bug.
 If you’ve already installed one of these previews, see [how to resolve the issue](preview-channel.md#important-issue-impacting-10-preview-1-and-preview-2).
 We recommend using version [1.0 Preview 3](preview-channel.md#version-10-preview-3-100-preview3) instead.

-If you created a project using version 0.8 Preview or any version of 0.8 Stable (for example, version 0.8.1), you can follow these instructions to update your project to the 1.0 Preview 3 or Experimental release.
+If you created a project using version 0.8 Preview or any version of 0.8 (for example, version 0.8.1), you can follow these instructions to update your project to the 1.0 Preview 3 or Experimental release.

 Before starting, make sure you have all the Windows App SDK prerequisites installed, including the latest VSIX and NuGet package.
 For more details, see [Install tools for the Windows App SDK](set-up-your-development-environment.md).